 It is accepted that there are practical difficulties in applying the deductive method.
 Particular problems arise where:

-- an importer imports a wide range of products for sale in the EC to unrelated customers in different quantities and at varying prices
+- an importer imports a wide range of products for sale in the EU to unrelated customers in different quantities and at varying prices

 - the importer’s business covers a wide range of activities in addition to importing and selling the goods to be valued